paraker/calculator/README.md

 # pytest
-Run module pytest with coverage flag on the testable code in the current directory
+Run module pytest with coverage flag on the testable code in the current directory IMPORTANT to run pytest as a module to get the import statements correct!

     python -m pytest --cov .